U.S. Route 58: Jonesville to Virginia Beach

 Approaching Danville, US 58 once again follows an expressway bypass to the south of the city, while a business route enters the city itself.
 It reaches its southernmost point near the North Carolina state line at its interchange with US 29, where the exit ramp to southbound US 29 immediately enters North Carolina, and the ramp to eastbound US 58 from northbound US 29 instantly enters Virginia.
 Drivers continuing into the city without exiting onto US 58 east instantly enter Virginia before going under the bridge that carries the bypass.
 The southeastern half of this bypass is shared with 9.
 East of Danville, US 29 continues north, while US 58 picks up US 360 (which begins in central Danville) and resumes its eastward journey.
 The routes stay cosigned until South Boston, where US 360 resumes a more northerly route to Richmond, while US 58 travels eastward to Clarksville and crosses Kerr Lake.

-The route crosses US Route 1 and Interstate 85 in South Hill, followed by Interstate 95 in Emporia.
+The route crosses US 1 and Interstate 85 in South Hill, followed by Interstate 95 and US 301 in Emporia.
 Near Franklin, an expressway bypass carries US 58 (and, for one stretch, US 258) south of the city, while a business route enters the city.
 A bypass also carries traffic around Suffolk, where US 58 begins concurrencies with US 13 and then US 460.
-The three US routes stay merged until an intersection with the Hampton Roads Beltway at the confluence of Interstate 64, Interstate 264, and Interstate 664.
+The three US routes stay merged until an intersection with the Hampton Roads Beltway at the confluence of I-64, I-264, and I-664.
 US 58 travels inside the beltway and through Portsmouth and into Norfolk via the Midtown Tunnel.
 The route crosses I-64 once again, and continues to Virginia Beach, roughly paralleling I-264 to its south.
-US 58, designated as Virginia Beach Boulevard and becoming Laskin Rd. in Virginia Beach, ends at US 60, Pacific Ave.
-Historically, US 58 continued for one additional block to the east, ending at Atlantic Ave., which once carried US 60 and then Business US 60.
+US 58, designated as Virginia Beach Boulevard and becoming Laskin Road in Virginia Beach, ends at US 60, Pacific Avenue.
+Historically, US 58 continued for one additional block to the east, ending at Atlantic Avenue, which once carried US 60 and then Business US 60.